kellenvu/kellenvu.github.io/_posts/2023-10-17-integrate-siri-with-notion-for-free.md

             ]
         },
-        "Status": {  # This indentation level specifies the name of the property (e.g. "Status") "select": {  # This indentation level specifies the type of the property (e.g. Select property) "name": "High priority"
+        "Status": {  # This indentation level specifies the name of the property (e.g. "Status") "select": {  # This indentation level specifies the type of the property (e.g. a Select property) "name": "High priority"
             }
         }